1. Are all counsellors who wish to practice on PEI required to have a CCC in order to gain employment here?

 3. What are the benefits of joining PEICA?

-Networking opportunities with other colleagues in the counselling field, discounts on some professional development opportunities, access to counselling resources, and an opportunity to take a leadership role within the organization.
+PEICA is actively working to help regulate the counselling profession in PEI, and the more members we have, the stronger our regulatory college can be.
+PEICA also offers networking opportunities with colleagues in the counselling field, discounts on some professional development opportunities, access to counselling resources, and an opportunity to take a leadership role within the organization.

 4. Can counsellors maintain their membership with PEICA even if they are retired or employed in a non-counselling field?

 Yes they can.
 There is a different fee structure for retired counsellors.
 See the membership tab for more information.

 5. Does PEICA provide professional development opportunities to its membership?